On the Structural Dimension of Sliced Inverse Regression: Proof of Theorem and Corollary

-If we further assume that $\|\bs\kappa(y)-\bs\kappa(y')\|^2\leqslant Cd'(y-y')^2$ for any $y,y'$ defined on a compact set of $\R$ and $C>0$ a constant, then the WSSC coefficient $K= K_0d'$ for some integer $K_0\geqslant1$. \end{lemma} By density transformation formula of continuous random variable, it is easy to check that there exists a monotonic function $f$ such that the (probability density function) p.d.f. of $f(Y)$ is continuous and positive everywhere.
-Since any monotonic transformation $f(Y)$ keeps SIR procedures unchanged, (ii) in Lemma \ref{lem:monment condition to sliced stable, continuous random variable} can be replaced by \begin{itemize} \item[(ii’)] The p.d.f. of $Y$ is continuous and positive everywhere on $\R$. \end{itemize}
+\end{lemma} By the density transformation formula of continuous random variables, it is easy to check that there exists a monotonic function $f$ such that the (probability density function) p.d.f. of $f(Y)$ is continuous and positive everywhere.
+Since any monotonic transformation $f(Y)$ keeps SIR procedures unchanged, (ii) in Lemma \ref{lem:moment condition to sliced stable, continuous random variable} can be replaced by \begin{itemize} \item[(ii’)] The p.d.f. of $Y$ is continuous and positive everywhere on $\R$. \end{itemize}

-\subsection{Proof of Lemma \ref{lem:monment condition to sliced stable, continuous random variable}}
+\subsection{Proof of Lemma \ref{lem:moment condition to sliced stable, continuous random variable}}

-To prove Lemma \ref{lem:monment condition to sliced stable, continuous random variable}, we need some properties of any partition $\mathcal{B}_{H}:=\{-\infty=a_0<a_1<\dots<a_{H-1}<a_H=\infty\}$ of $\R$.
+To prove Lemma \ref{lem:moment condition to sliced stable, continuous random variable}, we need some properties of any partition $\mathcal{B}_{H}:=\{-\infty=a_0<a_1<\dots<a_{H-1}<a_H=\infty\}$ of $\R$.
 Before this, we introduce some important definitions.
 For simplicity, we let $U_h:=(a_{h-1},a_h]$. \begin{definition} Let $Y$ be a real random variable and $\gamma \in (0,1)$.
 A partition $\mathcal{B}_{H}:=\{U_h\}_{h=1}^H$ of $\R$ is called a $\gamma$-partition w.r.t. $Y$ if

 for $h=1,\dots,H$. \end{definition} \begin{definition} Suppose $\delta>0$, $D\subset \mathbb{R}$ is compact and $Y$ is a real random variable.
 A $\gamma$-partition $\mathcal{B}_H$ w.r.t. $Y$ is $(\delta,D)$-admissible if there exists a compact set $D'\supset D$ with the following properties: \begin{itemize} \item [(1)] For any $U_h\in\mathcal{B}_H$ such that $U_h\bigcap D\neq\emptyset \empty$, then $U_h\subset D'$. \item[(2)]For any $U_h\in\mathcal{B}_H$ such that $U_h\subset D'$, then $\mbox{diam}(U_h)<\delta$, where $\mbox{diam}(U_h)$ is the diameter of $U_h$. \end{itemize} \end{definition}